codygreen/llm_api_server/objective6/README.md

 ## Conclusion

-In this lab, we have worked our way through an example problem statement starting with finding and testing an AI model, to creating, deploying and securing the models via an API, and finally performing inference on the model with fresh data.
+Throughout this lab, we've traversed a comprehensive journey, navigating through an example problem statement from inception to execution.
+Beginning with the discovery and testing of an AI model, we proceeded to craft, deploy, and fortify our models through an API, culminating in the pivotal step of conducting inference with real-time data.

-From here, you can test new models by adding addition NGINX location and/or paths.
-We can also produce an OpenAPI Spec for our APIs and add a WAF to protect the API from attack.
+As we stand at this juncture, the possibilities for further exploration and enhancement abound.
+By expanding our repertoire of models, we can extend our capabilities by incorporating additional NGINX locations, facilitating the testing and integration of diverse AI solutions.
+Moreover, we can elevate the accessibility and interoperability of our APIs by generating an OpenAPI Spec, fostering standardization and ease of integration across platforms.

+Additionally, by fortifying our API infrastructure with a Web Application Firewall (WAF), we can proactively shield our AI models from potential threats and attacks, ensuring the integrity and security of our systems.

+As we embark on the next phase of our journey, these avenues for expansion and optimization promise to enrich our AI deployment process, empowering us to unlock new realms of innovation and impact in the ever-evolving landscape of artificial intelligence.

 [^1]: https://research.ibm.com/blog/AI-inference-explained
 [^2]: https://blog.csanchez.org/2019/01/22/progressive-delivery-in-kubernetes-blue-green-and-canary-deployments/